 The imperial owners of Schönbrunn liked to tick the boxes on summer palace requirements.
 Overdo the number of rooms, put in gorgeous gardens, lay down some Roman Ruins, throw in a fountain or five, and install a maze.

-(Editor’s note: technically, mazes and labyrinths are different things.
+(Editor’s note: technically, as you might know, mazes and labyrinths are different things.
 I’m not sure which is which at Schönbrunn, not that it really matters.
 So I’m just going to talk about mazes.)

-Those mazes of the past served as landscape features and a place for a gentle stroll, with tall hedges offering a degree of privacy.
+Those mazes of the past served as landscape features and places for a gentle stroll, with tall hedges offering a degree of privacy.

 Imagine the whispered conversations that took place within…courtly machinations and hints of treachery.
 Or maybe they just tittered over the Empress’s taste in wigs.